Everything to Know About VPN Encryption

 Does a VPN encrypt data?

-VPN encryption protects your data by making it unreadable to anyone trying to spy on you.
-Using shared Wi-Fi, like at a coffee shop or hotel, or even your home network with your internet service provider (ISP) watching your activity, opens you up to prying eyes.
+A virtual private network (VPN) encrypts your data, making it unreadable to anyone trying to spy on you.
+Using shared Wi-Fi, like at a coffee shop or hotel, or even your home network with your internet service provider (ISP) watching your activity, puts you at risk of prying eyes.

-Encryption takes information, such as your browsing data, and hides it in a series of code to mask the true meaning of the information.
+Encryption takes information, such as your browsing data, and hides it in a series of codes to mask its true meaning.
 VPN encryption can help protect your personal information when using public Wi-Fi.
-Beyond encryption, VPN services also offer other security features that help protect your internet activity.
+Beyond encryption, VPN services also offer additional security features to protect your internet activity.

 What does a VPN hide?